dangobots/guesstheimage/TOS.md

-# Guess The Image Terms and conditions
+# Guess The Image Terms of Service

 ## Conditions